AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 ## Analyze data in Customer Journey Analytics

-Within ___ days of uploading your data file as described in [Request and upload the schedule data file](#request-and-upload-the-schedule-data-file), your data is ready to report on in Customer Journey Analytics.
+Within one day of uploading your data file as described in [Request and upload the schedule data file](#request-and-upload-the-schedule-data-file), your data is ready to report on in Customer Journey Analytics.

 To report on your past live Streaming Media data in Customer Journey Analytics: